OWASP/samm/v2.0/beta/o-operational-management.md

 ## Maturity 1
 ### Activity
-It is documented which applications process and store which data.
+It is identified and captured which applications process and store sensitive data.
 Production sensitive (esp. personal) data is present only in the production environment.

 #### Maturity Questions
 ##### Q 1